Speak at Machine Learning Week Europe 2023

 - Do I have to send my presentation before the event?
-Yes, at least two weeks before the event you must sent us your presentation.
-This allows us to check your content and give you feedback.
-If you don’t submit your presentation in time, we might replace your session.
+Yes, at least two weeks before the event you must send us your presentation.
+This allows us to check if you are on the right track and to give you feedback about content and format.
+If you don’t submit your presentation in time, we cannot guarantee a smooth process onsite and might replace your session with a backup speaker.

 - What’s the perfect presentation?
 Be open, honest and concrete: How did you solve the problem?
 What did not work?
 How much is the benefit in numbers?
 How did you validate the results?
 Start understandably for everyone and go increasingly into detail for the experts.
 Don’t just tell, show a demo, code, figures, examples etc. Sales pitches are not allowed.
 Convince our attendees with your project, your personality and your expertise.